Go2AI-Labs/AZ-Go/docs/training.md

 ### Overview

+The most time-consuming phase of training.
 The model starts with zero knowledge other than Go rules.
-Beginning with randomly initialized weights, we generate training samples through self-play games.
+Beginning with randomly initialized weights, we generate training samples through self-play games using a reinforcement learning approach.

 ### Training Data Structure

 Each training example consists of:
 1. **Board State**: 18x7x7 stack representing current position
+   - Layers 1-16: Past 16 board states from each player's perspective
+   - Layer 17: Current player indicator (all 1s for black, all -1s for white)
+   - Layer 18: Sensibility layer - encodes territory control
 2. **Policy Target**: Length-49 vector with 1 at most-visited MCTS move
 3. **Value Target**: Game result (-1 for loss, 1 for win)